 Teachers, send in your Bright Ideas!

 Learning starts in the classroom.
 Our dedicated teachers work tirelessly to prepare students for the world to come.
 Although it is necessary to pass on the basics of science, math and language arts, our teachers go beyond what is required so that the lessons mean something and stick with the student.
 Funding to accomplish these beneficial projects is often a problem, which is why York Electric Cooperative and our Operation Round Up Trust Board are working together to provide the Bright Ideas Grant Program.
-All kindergarten through 12th-grade teachers in York, Clover, Rock Hill and Fort Mill school districts are eligible to apply for a grant to fund an innovative program to implement in their classroom.
+All kindergarten through 12th-grade teachers in York, Clover, Lancaster, Rock Hill and Fort Mill school districts are eligible to apply for a grant to fund an innovative program to implement in their classroom.
 Each district will be awarded one grant up to $1,000 and 2019 winners are shown below.

 2019 Bright Ideas Winners

 Teachers, we salute you.
 The differences you make in the lives of our young members is unparalleled.
 York Electric is proud to have local people looking out for you and we encourage your bright ideas to shine so that you continue to influence the lives of your students.
 Our hope is that we will electrify your spirit, sparking new, creative ideas, so that you can create a unique classroom experience for your students.

 Reigniting a love for reading is the main goal of Oakridge Middle School's Sixth Grade teacher Erica Fielder, who won second place for Clover School District.
 Her project "Creating an Appetite for Reading" will help introduce students to many genres of reading while challenging them to read out of their comfort zone.